 Columbia University Dean's Award for Distinguished Achievement

-Presented to Sybil Shainwald May 19, 2009 by Henry C. Pinkham, Dean, Graduate School of Arts and Sciences
+Presention of Award by Henry C. Pinkham, Dean, Graduate School of Arts and Sciences, to Sybil Shainwald

 The Graduate School of Arts and Sciences holds in highest regard intellectual pursuit in the cause of public service.
 Today we honor you, Sybil Shainwald, an alumna of the Graduate School, for using your Columbia education in the service of countless women around the world and the field of women’s health care as a whole.